-The following information should be provided when an exemption, irrespective of the type, is notified to SSN: exemption ID; vessel; LOCODE(s); update status; exemption type; company; validity period; authority issued an exemption.
+The following information should be provided when an exemption, irrespective of the type, is notified to SSN: exemption ID; vessel; route; update status; exemption type; company; validity period; authority issued the exemption; port(s) to which the exemption is applied.
 A user can only select one type per exemption message.